mageni/.github/profile/README.md

 <h2>Legal, DMCA, License, GPL, Copyrights, and Fair Use ⚖️</h2>

 Are you a copyright holder?
 Do you have questions or inquiries about Legal, Copyrights, our DMCA Designated Agent, and Fair Use?
-Then read the legal section and learn how Mageni is lawfully and rightfully exercising its fair use rights as authorized by 17 U.S.C. § 107 and the GPL while it upholds and cherishes the copyright holders' rights.
+Then read the legal section and learn how Mageni is lawfully and rightfully exercising its fair use rights as authorized by 17 U.S.C. § 107 and the GPL while it upholds and cherishes the copyright holders' rights 🎉

 <b>Note:</b>  If you want to send a DMCA takedown notification